 Journey of Remembrance: 70 Years of Gratitude for Northward Evacuation

-The stories of those who evacuated in 1954, though unique in terms of age, occupation, and origin, consistently highlight the profound unity and compassion shown by the Northern community.
+The stories of compatriots, cadres, soldiers, and students from the South who moved northward in 1954, though unique in terms of age, occupation, and origin, consistently highlight the profound unity and compassion shown by the Northern community.

 November 06, 2024 | 12:45